North Queensland

 A few things to consider when investing in Cairns’ property market

-• Rental vacancy rates are at long term lows of 1.8% as Cairns moves into its peak season.
+- Rental vacancy rates are at long term lows of below 1%.